 Stakeholder Engagement Activities

 Communicating with our stakeholders in a healthy and efficient manner is of utmost importance to us.
 As a project with a great number of stakeholders of diverse attributes, we run our communication activities within the framework of our Stakeholder Engagement Plan (SEP) created in conformance with the IFC Standards.
-In addition to important information such as our stakeholders, communication channels, tools we use, and our grievance mechanism, SEP also describes how the communication activities are being carried out during these current times of COVID-19 pandemic period.
+SEP includes important information such as our stakeholders, communication channels, tools we use, and our grievance mechanism.
 As there may be changes in the advanced stages of the Project, we consider the SEP as a living document and we intend to continue updating it on a regular basis.
-For detailed information, please study our Stakeholder Engagement Plan.
+For detailed information, please review our Stakeholder Engagement Plan.

 Guide to Land Acquisition and Compensation

-For detailed information, please study our Guide to land Acquisition and Compensation.
+For detailed information, please review our Guide to land Acquisition and Compensation.

 Community Level Assistance Program